-Health Guidelines during HAJJ
+Health Guidelines during Hajj

 Maintaining healthy behaviors is essential to perform the Hajj rituals safely.
 Check these health guidelines to assist you in having a healthy Hajj experience.